danhey/maelstrom/paper/paper.md

 Previous work has analysed these variations by splitting the light curve into equally sized subdivisions and calculating the time delay in each division [@Murphy2018Finding].
-Whilst useful for longer period binaries (>20 d), shorter period and eccentric binaries suffer from a smearing of the orbital signal due to large variations at periapsis.
-Since the phase uncertainty scales inversely with the size of the subdivision, shorter period binaries can not be accurately determined within reasonable uncertainty limits.
+Whilst useful for longer period binaries (>20 d), shorter period and eccentric binaries suffer from a smearing of the orbital signal due to large variations when the stars are at their closest approach.
+Since the phase uncertainty is inversely proportional to the size of the subdivision, shorter period binaries can not be accurately determined.
 We have developed a novel technique for mitigating this problem by forward modelling the time delay effect directly onto the light curve.
 Using this, every data point in the light curve is modelled simultaneously, removing the need to choose a subdivision